mayhemheroes/nickel/rfcs/004-typechecking.md

 ## Motivation

-This sections attempts to motivate this RFC practically: what are programs that are natural write and that we expect to be accepted by the typechecker, but aren't currently?
+This section attempts to motivate this RFC practically: what are programs which are natural write and that we expect to be accepted by the typechecker, but aren't currently?

-### Dynamic
+### The dynamic type

 The dynamic type acts as a top type statically (with a caveat though[^2]), like `Any` or `Object` in some languages.
 Although casts from the dynamic type are